-I am an independent information security consultant, expert witness, professional speaker, and writer with over 30 years of experience in IT – the last 24 of which I’ve dedicated to information security.
-Before starting Principle Logic in 2001, I served in various information technology and security roles for several healthcare, e-commerce, financial firms, educational institutions, and consulting organizations.
+I am an independent information security consultant, expert witness, professional speaker, and writer with over 32 years of experience in IT – the last 26 of which I’ve dedicated to information security.
+Before starting Principle Logic in 2001, I served in various information technology and security roles for

-I have appeared on CNN television and CBS Radio as an information security expert and have been quoted in the Wall Street Journal, Entrepreneur Magazine, Fortune Small Business, Men’s Health, Women’s Health, Woman’s Day,and Inc. Magazine’s IncTechnology.com.
+I have appeared on CNN television and CBS Radio as an information security expert and have been quoted in the Wall Street Journal, Entrepreneur Magazine, Fortune Small Business, Men’s Health, Women’s Health, Woman’s Day, and Inc. Magazine’s IncTechnology.com.
 My work has also been referenced by the PCI Security Standards Council in their Data Security Standard Wireless Guidelines.
-I have presented at seminars and conferences hundreds of times and have been a top-rated information security speaker at shows for TechTarget, Gartner, RSA, ISACA, and others.
-I focus my speaking services on information security seminars, panels, and keynoting IT and information security-related shows.
-Additionally, I’ve performed hundreds of webcasts for TechTarget, Ziff-Davis, and other publishers.
+I am a well-regarded information security speaker and have keynoted, presented workshops, and served as a panelist at seminars and conferences hundreds of times for groups such as TechTarget, Gartner, RSA, ISACA, and ALAS.
+Additionally, I’ve performed hundreds of webcasts for TechTarget, Ziff-Davis, and other outlets.

-I have written 37 whitepapers and over 1,000 articles on information security.
-I am a regular contributor of security content for TechTarget’s SearchSecurity.com (resident application security expert), SearchEnterpriseDesktop.com, and SearchMobileComputing.com as well as Ziff Davis’s Toolbox.com and IBM’s Security Intelligence blog.
+I have written 37 whitepapers and over 1,300 articles on information security.
+I am a regular contributor of security content for TechTarget’s SearchSecurity.com and Ziff Davis’s Toolbox.com.
 I have also written for Information Security Magazine, Security Technology Executive, CSOOnline.com, and Computerworld.com.
-In addition, I’m the creator and author of the Security On Wheels information security audio programs providing security learning for IT professionals on the go.
-You can follow me on YouTube, on Twitter (@kevinbeaver) and connect with me on LinkedIn.

-I serve as a faculty member (consultant) for the Institute of Applied Network Security (IANS) where I specialize in incident response and recovery, governance/risk/compliance, and application security.
+I serve as a faculty member (consultant) for the Institute of Applied Network Security (IANS) where I specialize in incident response and recovery, application security, and vulnerability management.
 I also serve as an Industry Advisory Board member for Kennesaw State University’s Department of Computer Engineering.
+I am the founder and past president of the Technology Association of Georgia’s Information Security Society.

 I earned my bachelor’s degree in Computer Engineering Technology from Southern College of Technology and my master’s degree in Management of Technology from Georgia Tech.
 I also hold the Certified Information Systems Security Professional (CISSP) certification which I obtained in 2001.